Opentrons/Protocols/protocols/022548-2/README.md

 ---

 ### Protocol Steps
-1. This section should consist of a numerical outline of the protocol steps, somewhat analogous to the steps outlined by the user in their custom protocol submission.
-2. example step: Samples are transferred from the source tuberacks on slots 1-2 to the PCR plate on slot 3, down columns and then across rows.
-3. example step: Waste is removed from each sample on the magnetic module, ensuring the bead pellets are not contacted by the pipette tips.
+1. Transfer samples from the tubracks to the target plate in row order using the single channel 300 uL pipette using 200 uL filter tips.
+2. Mix the bead/binding buffer mastermix 7 times.
+3. Remove tips from the 300 uL tiprack that do not correspond to sample wells on the target plate.
+3. Transfer mastermix to samples using the multi-channel 300 uL pipette with regular 300 uL tips.

 ### Process
 1. Input your protocol parameters above.